mailprocessing/mailprocessing/docs/reference/options_imapproc.rst

     show up in the process list, this is mainly intended for debugging.
     Use --password-command otherwise.
 Either this option or --password-command is mandatory.
+--pidfile FILE
+    Write the imapproc process' PID to FILE rather than the default location ~/.imapproc/imapproc.pid.
+This file is also used for locking so if you need to run multiple different imapproc processes in parallel you need to specify different PID and log files for these.
 --password-command CMD
     Run command CMD and send use its output as the password to authenticate against the IMAP server with.
 This is the recommended